3mdeb/blog.3mdeb.com/source/_posts/2017-03-10-nerves-project-triage-on-beaglebone-black.markdown

 still some hardware setup is needed.
 In that case only Linux kernel or Elixir application can be attacked.

+As one of my associate mention this is very similar approach to `Busybox` although here we replace shell with Elixir interpreter, but idea is similar to have one application that is entry point to the system.

 From performance perspective this is also good solution since there a no daemons working in background that consuming resources.
 Lack of additional processes means that all server type of work have to be written in Elixir.